Bluntnose sixgill shark: Distribution and habitat

 Being in such a deep area of the ocean, these sharks have developed the behavior of undergoing diel vertical migration (DVM) in order to have more access to food.
 Research has found that it takes more time for the sixgills to have to swim back down to their natural habitat of the bathypelagic rather than to swim up during the night to find food in the more populated zones.
 As such, it can be inferred that they have some sort of adaptation that aids buoyancy to ensure that these sharks are able to float more easily.
 An example of this DVM occurrence was found off the coast of Oahu, Hawaii, whereby 4 sixgills' behaviors were studied.
-At around midnight to 3–am, the 4 sharks swam up to a minimum depth of 300 m whereas at about noon, they reached their maximum depth of between 600 and 700 m.
+Between midnight and 3 AM, the 4 sharks swam up to a minimum depth of 300 m whereas at about noon, they reached their maximum depth of between 600 and 700 m.
 This shows a daily pattern whereby the sixgills are going up during the nights when it is darker and colder to forage for food up in the shallower depths but as morning comes and light and higher temperatures starts to come in more intently again, the sharks go back down to their original habitat to maintain a lower metabolic rate, ensuring that they will be able to use the nutrients from whatever they ate during the night slowly, reducing the need for them to search for more food throughout the day.
 Another study found that the motivating factor for the bluntnose sixgill sharks' DVM behavior was foraging.
 Researchers were able to rule out predator and competitor avoidance as potential reasons for the vertical movement patterns because they found pairs of sharks with synchronized movements, indicating that the sharks were responding to the same stimuli.
 The sharks demonstrated distinct and consistent patterns of vertical migration despite size, sex, and spatial scales, showing that foraging behavior can most likely be seen as the reason for the diel vertical patterns of sixgill sharks.
 Lastly, the bluntnose sixgill shark has consistent seasonal movements.
 They move north during the winter and spring and south during the summer and fall.
 In this study as well, researchers were able to determine that these movement patterns can be attributed to the seasonal movements of prey over other reasons.